ketsiambaku/rna-motif-classification/docs/paper.md

 6. **Integration with structure prediction** pipelines
 7. **Extension to other RNA structural elements** (junctions, pseudoknots)
 8. **Real-time inference** for cryo-EM processing pipelines
+9. This was done with limited bio information due to the fast pace nature of the quarter
+10. 100% looked a bit suspicious.
+It coulcould be worworth it to look into these features for dataleak and confimr that the model learned indeed form structure.
+TFor our mmodel, the strong correlation betwwen backbone distancr and size shoi;d be investigated
+11. more data sampling on the rarer class to expand the classification to 25 classes and detect more complex motifs

 ---